 LEGO® Serious Play® is best in settings where complex issues are being explored, especially those that are strategic, cultural and interpersonal in nature.
 It’s great for developing a collective vision and any form of collaborative innovation when there is no single right answer, or you want everyone’s input.

-Our client, a government health agency, asked for a deep dive on how to rapidly re-design patient models of care in an innovative way across the state.
+Our client, a government health agency, was looking for a collaborative and innovative way to rapidly re-design patient models of care for local needs.

 We invited re-design leads from each of the local health districts to come prepared with a patient model of care they were struggling with, we moved them, experientially, through a LEGO® Serious Play® journey.

-The group built skills progressively, from individual, to shared, to systemic care models and were able to conceptualise multiple new potential patient pathways using storytelling and metaphors that stretched their own thinking.
+The group built skills progressively, from individual, to shared, to systemic care models and were able to conceptualise multiple new potential patient pathways using storytelling and metaphors to stretch the thinking.

-The group greatly enhanced their collaborative innovation skills, building and iterating alternate patient care models in quick succession.
-This method typically receives the highest possible participation and engagement scores.
+The group added a powerful tool and mental faculty to their repertoire of collaborative innovation methods, building and iterating alternate patient care models in quick succession.
+The session achieved the highest possible participation and engagement scores.